Free 2025-2026 Tax Checklist download your copy

 High upfront equipment costs add another layer.
 A CBCT machine or digital scanner can absorb a year’s profit.
 Dental-specific software helps owners evaluate those purchases within a real cash-flow model instead of an abstract balance sheet.

-With the right dental bookkeeping system, financial visibility stops being a quarterly surprise and becomes part of daily management.
 To understand how misaligned reimbursement schedules can quietly undercut profitability, see Flychain’s post on why so many healthcare providers are getting underpaid.

 Key Features to Look for in Dental Accounting Software